locize/blog/source/namespaces.md

 });
 ```

-You can access different namespaces by setting attribute i18next-options:
+You can access a different namespace by setting attribute i18next-options:

 ```html
 <div i18next-options='{"ns": "common"}'>